Work Out at Work

 Tips for Success

 You may be saying, uh uh, that would never work at my office!
 But you may be surprised.
-Here are some tips to make it a little easier to transition to standing and moving more at work.
+Here are some tips to make it a little easier to transition to standing and moving more while working.

 - Wear comfortable shoes and clothing you can move in easily or keep a pair of sneaks at your desk.